 Extended Reality (XR) refers to all real and virtual environments generated by computer and wearables.
 The X in XR encompasses all other letters AR, MR, VR.
 The content that is interacted with ranges from real-world content such as sound, images, videos or 360° videos to computer generated 2D or 3D models, characters, animations, worlds and from mono or spatial sound to haptic feedback and smell, blended together as required.

-Augmented Reality (AR) overlays computer generated content on top of our real world.
+Overlays computer generated content on top of our real world.
 You may interact with it, but AR is not really aware of specific real world objects.

-Mixed Reality (MR) is like AR but is also context aware and allows to interact with objects in the real world.
+MR is like AR but is also context aware and allows to interact with objects in the real world.

-360° VR Video (360° VR) is based on real-world capture that can be mixed with computer generated elements.
+Is based on real-world capture that can be mixed with computer generated elements.
 It is fully immersive when viewed with a VR headset, but can also be watched on a 2D screen.
 The immersion is best as a 3D 360° video with ambisonic sound.
 The content can be interactive.